csiro-wsn/tutedocs/OS/OS.1-Getting_Started.md

 ## **1.0 Zephyr RTOS: Overview**

 Zephyr Real-Time Operating System (RTOS) managed by the Linux foundation, is designed for connected and resource constrained embedded devices.
 Unlike many other real-time operating systems (like free-RTOS), Zephyr is more than just a kernel, it is a software eco-system.
-Zephyr inegrates a broad range of functionality such as:
+Zephyr integrates a broad range of functionality such as:

 1. Bluetooth
 2. LoRaWan